A woman with brown hair, smiling, wearing a green top and a plaid blazer, in front of a floral wallpaper background.

 Who I Work With

-I am passionate about working with reproductive mental health which includes (but is not limited to) navigating fertility, reproductive loss at any stage, pregnancy support, first time parenting, postpartum mental health, birth trauma, and child-free by choice.
-Additionally, I specialize in family relationships and generational trauma, attachment and early childhood experiences, sexual and intimate partner violence survivors, chronic illness and disability, and navigating the impact of anti-fat bias.
+I am passionate about working with families and individuals who have been impacted by complicated family dynamics, generational trauma, attachment wounds, and early childhood experiences.
+This passion led me into working with reproductive mental health, which includes (but is not limited to) navigating fertility, reproductive loss, pregnancy support, first time parenting, postpartum support, birth & obstetric trauma, and child-free by choice.
+Additionally, I specialize in supporting sexual and intimate partner violence survivors, OCD, chronic illness and disability, and navigating the impact of anti-fat bias.

 Me When I’m Not Being a Therapist

-I am an introverted nerd who loves to read, learn about history and animals, and visit art exhibits.
+I am an introvert-nerd who loves to read, learn about family history and ancestry, and be out in nature with animals.
+I am a bird enthusiast and love to bird watch in any environment I am in.
 I love to spend time with my boyfriend, our two golden retrievers (Duncan and Wallace) and be around family and close friends.
-Outside of counseling, I am a doctoral candidate in Duquesne University’s Counselor Education and Supervision program and am currently working through my dissertation.
-When I am not in session or doing school work, I am cross-stitching, spending time outside, eagerly awaiting Halloween, or adding to my new collection of rare books.
+Other fun things I like include: cross-stitching, Halloween, rare books, native gardening, art history, and historical tours.
+In my “other world”, I am a doctoral candidate in Duquesne University’s Counselor Education and Supervision program, currently working through my dissertation on birdwatching as a liberation counseling practice, and I am an adjunct instructor at Carlow University.